To search and select systems-changing social entrepreneurs as fellows

-Ashoka was founded in 1981 by Bill Drayton and in over 38 years, Ashoka has pioneered the field of social entrepreneurship by building the largest network of systems-change social entrepreneurs worldwide with more than 3500 Ashoka Fellows working in 93 countries, putting their innovative ideas into practice to create positive change at a large scale.
+Ashoka was founded in 1981 by Bill Drayton, pioneering the field of social entrepreneurship and building the largest network of systems-change social entrepreneurs worldwide with more than 3 500 Ashoka Fellows working in 93 countries, putting their innovative ideas into practice to create positive change at a large scale.

-Ashoka Southern Africa is part of the Ashoka Africa Hub and was launched in 1990 as the cornerstone of Ashoka’s work in Africa.
-Our first and longest running program in Southern Africa to date includes over 135 systems-changing social entrepreneurs, whom we call Ashoka Fellows.
-The regional office based in Johannesburg covers South Africa, Zimbabwe, Zambia, Botswana, Malawi and Mozambique.
+Ashoka Southern Africa is part of the Ashoka Africa Hub and was launched in 1990 as the cornerstone and first ever office of Ashoka’s work in Africa in critical post-apartheid years.
+Our network to date includes over 148 systems-changing social entrepreneurs, whom we call Ashoka Fellows.
+The regional office based in Johannesburg includes South Africa, Zimbabwe, Zambia, Botswana, Malawi, Mozambique, Lesotho and Eswatini.

 Programs in Southern Africa

 Ashoka Venture and Fellowship

 Our longest running and cornerstone program is Venture and Fellowship, through which we select catalytic social entrepreneurs, with the potential to not only achieve impact in their organization, but transform systems.
 Ashoka Fellows are leading social entrepreneurs who are tackling the toughest challenges facing society today.
 Since launching Ashoka in Southern Africa, we have elected and supported over 130 social innovators.